malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ```

 ####Exercise - 4
 (i) Change the program above to print out a message when a duplicate item is found.
 To do this, you could add another if statement to see if the item is in the list.
 Alternatively, you can add an else: clause to the existing if statement.
-This will be executed when the condition in the if statement is false.
+This will be executed when the condition in the if statement is __False__
 ```
 ```